Erenzirek/Unity-Projects/README.md

 ## Game Overview

 **Gridlock Rush** is an engaging car simulation game where players navigate through challenging traffic scenarios.
-Test your driving skills, solve puzzles, and experience the thrill of overcoming gridlocks in style.
+Test your driving skills, and experience the thrill of overcoming gridlocks in style.

 ![Gridlock Rush Banner](./Project-Images/Symbol_3.jpg)